Medical Payments Coverage: A Hedge Against Lawsuits

 Intended for Minor Injuries

 Medical Payments coverage is subject to all of the exclusions listed under Coverage A, Bodily Injury and Property Damage Liability.
 Examples are the employers liability and contractual liability exclusions.
-The following exclusions also apply:
+The following additional exclusions also apply:

 Injury to an Insured